 HFO chemistry is changing the global warming potential of more than home insulation.
-The same basic chemistry is now powering low global warming air conditioning, refrigeration, and insulation for appliances and vehicles, through the Opteon™ family of low global warming products.
+The same basic chemistry is now powering low global warming potential air conditioning, refrigeration, and insulation for appliances and vehicles, through the Opteon™ family of low global warming potential products.

 HFO chemistry has an important lifecycle benefit.
 While HFCs can persist for years in the environment, Opteon™ 1100 breaks down into fluoride, salts, water, and CO2.